idec2021/UOregon/docs/documentation/notebook.md

 ## July 20th
 Control for homemade electrocompetent cells/electroporation transformation efficency

-Make more SEVA271 by transforming it into DH5a (link electrocomp protocol)
+Make more SEVA271 by transforming it into DH5a

 Plate 100 uL on Kan diluted once with 1:10 dilution in LB